-MWCA periodically conducts a neighborhood-wide “Fire Ant Funeral” to keep the fire ant population in our neighborhood at bay.
-The product that is used prevents fire ant queens from reproducing and is safe for children, animals, and beneficial insects.
+In recent years, the association has sponsored “Fire Ant Funerals” in the fall or spring to keep the fire ant population at bay.
+The product used is not a pesticide but a fire ant sterilant that prevents queen ants from reproducing.
+It is easy to apply and is safe for children, animals, and beneficial insects.
 Volunteers distribute packets of sterilant and spreading instructions to Magnolia Woods residents who choose to participate.
-This effort requires a high degree of coordination and cooperation from our neighbors.
+The more households that participate and the more coordinated the effort, the greater the benefit.
+Otherwise, ants can move into already treated yards from yards that have not been treated.
+This valuable neighborhood service requires a high degree of coordination and cooperation among neighbors.
 Please consider lending a hand.

-The civic association sponsors neighborhood-wide garage sales each year.
-The MWCA advertises the sale for several days in the Baton Rouge Morning Advocate.
-All residents need to do to participate is to display a sign or balloons in their yards to alert shoppers that they’re “open for business.”
+MWCA sponsors a Neighborhood Garage Sale each year.
+The association advertises the sale in the Baton Rouge Morning Advocate and on social media in the lead-up to the sale.
+To take advantage of this free service, all residents need to do is to display a sign or attach a few balloons to their mailbox to alert shoppers that they’re “open for business.”

 This party gives neighbors of all ages a chance to get to know each other and have fun together.